Mass psychogenic illness: The 1997 Pokémon incident

+Crucially, the researchers discovered that the timeline of the outbreak did not match what would be expected from photosensitive epilepsy alone.
+While approximately 600-700 children were affected on the evening of the broadcast, the number of reported cases increased dramatically, by more than 10,000, only after extensive media coverage the following day and discussions among schoolchildren.
+Some viewers even experienced symptoms while watching news reports that rebroadcast clips of the scene.
+The characteristic features of the episode were found to be consistent with epidemic hysteria, triggered by sudden anxiety after dramatic mass media reports describing the initial genuine photosensitive-epilepsy seizures.

+The incident led to significant changes in Japanese broadcasting standards.
+New guidelines were implemented including: flashing images should not flicker faster than three times per second for red content or five times per second for other colors; flashing images should not be displayed for more than two seconds total; and stripes, whirls and concentric circles should not take up large portions of the screen.
+A warning about viewing distance and room lighting was added to the beginning of all Japanese television anime shows.
+The episode "Dennō Senshi Porygon" has never been rebroadcast anywhere in the world and was removed from rotation.
+The incident holds the Guinness World Record for "Most Photosensitive Epileptic Seizures Caused by a Television Show".

+The Pokémon incident demonstrates how mass psychogenic illness can occur alongside genuine medical events.
+The initial physical stimulus of the strobe effect causing real seizures in photosensitive individuals triggered a broader wave of psychogenic symptoms through social contagion, amplified by extensive media coverage and public panic.
+Radford and Bartholomew concluded that while the episode genuinely caused photosensitive-epilepsy seizures in several hundred susceptible children, the majority of the more than 12,000 reported cases represented an outbreak of mass sociogenic illness as one of the largest and best-documented such outbreaks in modern times.

 Terrorism and biological warfare

-Bartholomew and Wessely anticipate the "concern that after a chemical, biological or nuclear attack, public health facilities may be rapidly overwhelmed by the anxious and not just the medical and psychological casualties."
-Additionally, early symptoms of those affected by MPI are difficult to differentiate from those actually exposed to the dangerous agent.
+In 2002, Bartholomew and Wessely stated that the "concern that after a chemical, biological or nuclear attack, public health facilities may be rapidly overwhelmed by the anxious and not just the medical and psychological casualties."
+Early symptoms of those affected by MPI are difficult to differentiate from those actually exposed to the dangerous agent.

 The first Iraqi missile hitting Israel during the Persian Gulf War was believed to contain chemical or biological weapons.
 Though this was not the case, 40% of those in the vicinity of the blast reported breathing problems.

-Right after the 2001 anthrax attacks in the first two weeks of October 2001, there were over 2300 false anthrax alarms in the United States.
+Following the 2001 anthrax attacks in October 2001, there were over 2,300 false anthrax alarms in the United States.
 Some reported physical symptoms of what they believed to be anthrax.

-Also in 2001, a man sprayed what was later found to be a window cleaner into a subway station in Maryland.
+In 2001, a man sprayed what was later found to be a window cleaner into a subway station in Maryland.
 Thirty-five people were treated for nausea, headaches and sore throats.